 This guide is constructed to help designers build out their own icon set that can help them deliver on their vision.
 It’s filled with useful tips, best practices, and guides on how we do things here at Headway.

-Sitting down and figuring out what icons you’ll need at the start of the project can be difficult and intimidating.
+When it comes to designing icons, figuring out which icons you’ll need at the start of the project can be difficult and intimidating.
 However building up a system for your icon will allow you to continually add on to your set.
 Listing out common interactions like profile or settings and starting to build out this list will help you to start sketch out what icons you think you’ll need.

 Creating a full icon set will help you build uniformity across your application, if you don’t want to create one from scratch there are tools out there to help you find complete icon packs.
 Noun Project and Iconfinder are some great resources if you’re looking for a full pack.
 If you’re not looking to create a set below are still some excellent points to keep an eye our for in a pack.